Mary Ann Shadd

 Mary Ann Camberton Shadd Cary (October 9, 1823 – June 5, 1893) was an American-Canadian anti-slavery activist, journalist, publisher, teacher, and lawyer.
 She was the first black woman publisher in North America and the first woman publisher in Canada.
-She was also the second black woman to attend law school in the US.
-Mary Shadd edited The Provincial Freeman, established in 1853.
-Published weekly in southern Ontario, it advocated equality, integration and self-education for black people in Canada and the United States.
+She was also the second black woman to attend law school in the United States.
+Mary Shadd established the newspaper Provincial Freeman in 1853, which was published weekly in southern Ontario.
+It advocated equality, integration, and self-education for black people in Canada and the United States.

-Mary's family was involved in the Underground Railroad assisting those fleeing slavery.
-After the passage of the Fugitive Slave Act of 1850, her family relocated to Canada.
-She returned to the United States during the American Civil War where she recruited soldiers for the Union.
-Self taught, Mary went to Howard University Law School, and continued advocacy for civil rights for African Americans and women for the rest of her life.
+Mary's family was involved in the Underground Railroad, assisting those fleeing slavery in the United States.
+After the passage of the Fugitive Slave Act of 1850, her family relocated to what is today southern Ontario, Canada (then the western part of the United Canadas).
+She returned to the United States during the American Civil War, where she recruited soldiers for the Union.
+Self-taught, Mary went to Howard University Law School, and continued advocacy for civil rights for African Americans and women for the rest of her life.